onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-05-16-2025.md

 ### **Governance** \[Vishal]

 Cycle Objective(s):
-1. Ensure the multisign process for Flow is efficient with effective community participation
+1. Ensure the multisign process for Flow is efficient with effective community participation [DONE]
 2. Maintain long-term decentralization of Flow consensus nodes by ensuring no operator controls 1/3rd or more of the network's consensus nodes
 3. Continue building a well-structured Flow Tokenomics framework to enhance community understanding, improve perception, and articulate a clear long-term vision
 4. Build and ship a new dashboard to provide node operators with real-time access to staking, epoch-related and other relevant data.

 **Done last sprint**
+N/A

 **This sprint**

-  * Vishal OOO
+1. Onboard 5 new consensus nodes run by QuickNode.
+2. Continue Flow tokenomics discussion with Dete

 ---